By the end of NTMC Initial Recertification, the Leaner will be able to:

 - Webinar 2: Positioning & Handling, Virginia E. McGill, DPT, CLWT, NTMTC

-- Webinar 3: The Parent Experience, Kiera Sorrells, BSFCS
+- Webinar 3: Communicating with Parents, Kiera Sorrells, BSFCS

 - Webinar 4: The Listening Touch Massage with the NICU Patient, Kara Ann Waitzman, OTR/L, CNT, NTMTC